Current Research Projects

 For any questions regarding this study, please contact behmed@ucalgary.ca

-The purpose of the Small Changes in PsA study is to develop and test a small-changes behavioural weight loss approach for patients with PsA and obesity.
-This two-part study consists of (1) a qualitative investigation to explore barriers and facilitators to behavioural weight loss treatment among patients with PsA and obesity, and (2) a randomized controlled trial to test whether patients who participate in the behavioural weight loss program are more likely to lose weight compared with those who receive treatment as usual from their community rheumatology clinic.\n\nRecruitment for Part I is currently underway.
-This study is being done in collaboration with our principle investigator, Dr. Michelle Teo and co-investigator Dr. Lesley Lutes.
+The purpose of the Small Changes in PsA study investigated a small-changes behavioural weight loss approach for patients with PsA and obesity.
+This two-part study consisted of (1) a qualitative investigation to explore barriers and facilitators to behavioural weight loss treatment among patients with PsA and obesity, and (2) a randomized controlled trial to test whether patients who participate in the behavioural weight loss program are more likely to lose weight compared with those who receive treatment as usual from their community rheumatology clinic.

 If you have any questions about this study, please contact Tamara Williamson or Sydney Seidel.

-The Bariatric Outcome Enhancement - Evaluating a Mindfulness-based Program for Optimizing WEight loss and Reducing Eating Disorder Symptoms (BE-EMPOWERED) Study is a 3-phase program of research working to evaluate and optimize a brief mindfulness-based intervention among pre-surgical bariatric patients.
-This study follows the ORBIT Model by Czajkowski et al., 2015 for developing and testing behavioural treatments.
-Phase I results have been published on an open access journal.
+The Bariatric Outcome Enhancement - Evaluating a Mindfulness-based Program for Optimizing Weight loss and Reducing Eating Disorder Symptoms (BE-EMPOWERED) Study is a 3-phase program of research working to evaluate and optimize a brief mindfulness-based intervention among pre-surgical bariatric patients.
+This study followed the ORBIT Model by Czajkowski et al. (2015) for developing and testing behavioural treatments.